 Remember, quick action can save you a lot of headaches.

-Let’s get real.
-No one wants to deal with an arsmate hack.
-It’s a nightmare, and it can cost you time, money, and your peace of mind.
+Let’s be honest.
+Nobody wants to deal with an arsmate hack.
+It’s a nightmare, costs you time, money, your peace of mind.
+All of it.

 First things first: strong password policies, and use complex passwords and change them regularly.
 This isn’t just good advice; it’s a necessity.